rule

 Text 22

-That person is dead even being alive who lives his life with much cruelty; when the body is finished will all human beings condemn him and will he with his bodily concept of life [see also 7.5: 30 and 5.5: 5 and B.G.
-16: 18-21] no doubt enter the deepest darkness [Andhatama, see also 3.20: 18 and 5.26: 9].'
+That person is dead being alive who lives his life with much cruelty.
+When the body is finished everyone will condemn him.
+With his physical concept of life [see also 7.5: 30 and 5.5: 5 and B.G.
+16: 18-21] he will certainly enter the deepest darkness [Andhatama, see also 3.20: 18 and 5.26: 9].'

 Text 23